 At the end of the day, driving through a corner as quickly as possible is a matter of exerting the maximum forces of the car on the most efficient path possible.
 This is the skill we must hone!
 We have to learn to evaluate our driving through a corner by paying attention to whether we are directing the forces from our car in the optimal direction at all times.

-In The Complete Autocrosser’s Manual, we show you exactly how to do this.
-We show you how to progress from obsessing over braking points and turn in points, to being able to evaluate your execution and keep the car on the limit all the way through corner entry, and around the entire corner.
-For non-autocrossers, coming soon, we will be releasing The Complete Track Driver’s Manual.
-I had intended on putting out The Complete Track Driver’s Manual last year, in May 2019.
-But real life got in the way and plans had to change.
-Keep a look out for this in the next couple of months!
+In The Complete Autocrosser’s Manual and The Complete Track Driver’s Manual we show you exactly how to do this.
+We show you how to progress from obsessing over braking points, turn in points, etc… to being able to evaluate your execution and keep the car on the limit all the way around the entire corner.